 - Not my circus, not my monkeys.
 I have my own circus to enjoy.

-- Not my circus, not my monkeys, but I can offer them a net to catch the monkeys
+- Not my circus, not my monkeys, but I can offer them a net to catch the monkeys.

 - How will they ever learn if I keep rescuing them?

-- Am I enabling this to happen in someway?
+- Am I enabling this to happen in some way?

-- Everyone has a nest, and I am but one strand
+- Everyone has a nest, and I am but one strand.

 - I will do what I can do, they will do what they can do, God will do what God will do.
 I am not God.

-Not my Circus
+The Poem: Not My Circus

 It’s not my circus